February 5, 2023 |12 min read

 When kittens mature into cats, their dietary needs change.
 In most cases, adult cats will need fewer calories than their younger counterparts.

-If you have a senior cat, they might require a combination of dry food and canned cat food.
-If your cat is more active, they may need additional calories to maintain their body weight.
+If you have a senior cat, they might require a combination of dry food and canned food.
+If your cat is more active, they may need additional calories to maintain their body weight or minimize potential weight loss.
 If, on the other hand, your cat prefers to lounge around all day, you may need to lower their calorie count.
-Ultimately, your vet can help you determine the perfect amount of dry food that considers your cat’s weight, lifestyle, and health conditions (if applicable).
+In order to avoid serious health concerns, like an obese cat, being strict with fewer calories is the first step.
+Ultimately, your vet can help you determine the perfect amount of dry cat food that considers your cat’s weight, lifestyle, and health conditions (if applicable).

 A Sample Adult Cat Feeding Schedule